SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     Add specification for model to jupyter notebooks

 ## Unimportant and easy

+    Note that diesel mini grid is night time
+    Note that solar home system might have all sun in summer and none in winter Consider separating distribution loss and system loss

     Get bullet points of possible components of system loss for documentation